thecodejunkie/github.expandinizr/readme.md

 The MIT License (MIT)

-Copyright (c) 2013 Andreas Håkansson
+Copyright (c) 2013 Andreas Håkansson, Kristian Hellang and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal